 Projection engine files

-If your app is using grid-based transformations, deploy the required Projection Engine data files to the device by side-loading them or downloading them directly on the device.
+If your app is using grid-based transformations, deploy the required Projection Engine data files to the device by copying them (sideloading) or downloading them directly to the device.